 “They took us [to the factory] … there were many buildings and many people… I had to go to third floor… They taught us how to sew clothes.
 And while we were having lunch I spoke with women and girls [who worked there] and learned that those women’s husband or girls’ father were in camp, that is why they were taken there.
 I learned that if one family [member] is in camp you have to work so father or husband can get out quickly… I worked there for 12 days….
 I had been a businessman before.
 I explained that and they let me go… The name of the factory is [redacted]… it was in the county seat… it was a linen factory… we produced clothes.”

 Reports of forced labour in the textile and garment industries have been prevalent.
-The ASPI’s “ to g
+The ASPI’s “Uyghurs for Sale” report estimates that from 2017 to 2019 over 80,000 Uyghurs were transferred out of Xinjiang to work in factories across China, with some coming directly from detention camps.
+Another reporter recorded video evidence of Uyghurs and other ethnic minorities being forced to do hard manual labour, picking cotton in the fields of western Xinjiang.

+These reports have called into question the supply chains of numerous well-known global brands, including Nike, Gap, Apple, and BMW.
+Scholars have argued that forced labour is being used as a tool for social transformation and is designed to erase cultural identities while engineering a stronger workforce and alleviating poverty, thereby facilitating acquiescence to Party ideology.
+Other testimonies describe being forced to work in sewing factories, silk factories, textile factories, tea factories, electric motor assembly plants, shoe factories, and noodle factories.

 9. Life after Release from Internment Camps